CHLNDDEV/OceanMesh2D/README.md

 - Geoid offset nodal attribute in `Calc_f13` subroutine. https://github.com/CHLNDDEV/OceanMesh2D/pull/251
 - Support for writing Self Attraction and Loading (SAL) files in NetCDF for the ADCIRC model. https://github.com/CHLNDDEV/OceanMesh2D/pull/231
 ## Changed
+- treating logicals in namelists as a logicals type within MATLAB but ouput as a string. https://github.com/CHLNDDEV/OceanMesh2D/pull/287
+- `Calc_Sponge.m` to allow for sponge in polygon region and coefficents based on spatially varying depth. https://github.com/CHLNDDEV/OceanMesh2D/pull/287
 - removed namelists from default setup in `Make_f15.m` fort.15 generator to be invoked by user as an input argument instead. https://github.com/CHLNDDEV/OceanMesh2D/pull/283
 - Use implicit smoother (`ds=1`) in `msh.clean` when fix points are present. https://github.com/CHLNDDEV/OceanMesh2D/pull/283
 - Default filename for the dynamicWaterLevelCorrection is now `null` so that it is not evoked by default. https://github.com/CHLNDDEV/OceanMesh2D/pull/272